-Once you've got the cover off and the springs out, the pins and followers will come out by tapping the lock body against the table.
+Once you’ve got the cover off and the springs out, the pins and followers will come out by tapping the lock body against the table.
 Try to determine which order they come out in, so you can put them into the new lock correctly the first time.
-If you can't keep track of it, you can line them up against the key and see which order works, like in this picture.
+If you can’t keep track of it, you can line them up against the key and see which order works, like this picture of a key with tumblers.

 At this point, you have your old lock in pieces, and the new lock still functional with its correct key.
 It’s time to take the new lock apart, and remove any chance of it working with its original key.